-The start of March brings the start of springtime, which implies we are just days away from summers and long daytimes.
+March is the start of springtime, the season that indicates we are getting closer to summers and long daytimes.
 The daylight time increases and nights get shorter.
-The catch? many people will lose an hour or two of sleep when the change occurs.
+The catch?
+Many of us might lose an hour or two of sleep because of these changes.
 It should not seem significant, but one less hour of nighttime can throw your sleep cycle out of whack- that is if you don’t prepare before time.

 How to adjust to spring

 In a similar fashion to fatigue, losing an hour or two of sleep in the spring is tougher to regulate than gaining an hour in the fall when nights become longer.
 Even the most menial tasks like waking up for school or work and making breakfast may seem tough to do.
 Our biological time, or internal clock, controls our sleep cycle and is essentially full of environmental cues- light being one among them.
 Light inhibits the production of melatonin, the sleep-inducing hormone, in our bodies.
 Waking before the Sun has fully risen can confuse our bodies into thinking we must still be sleeping, making us feel tired, imbalanced, or stressed for the rest of the day.

 Start going to bed earlier

 You can ease your body into the time change by starting your nighttime routine an hour or two earlier in the evening leading up to the beginning of spring.
 This could be especially helpful for tiny children, who often feel the results of the time change more than adults.
 Fix your alarms to an earlier time to adjust to the changes.
 Start having dinner earlier so that you can start your bedtime routine and exercises earlier.

 Wake up at a similar time each morning to keep your sleep cycle more consistent and regular.
 This means keeping the same routine even on weekends!
 Although sleeping can make you feel more rested in a short term, it causes difficulties falling asleep and staying awake during the whole week.
 Getting out of bed at a similar time every morning is your best bet to improve sleep and wake functioning.